+Soaking the sod keeps it from shrinking at the seams.
+It will also prevent burning and brown discoloration.
+If any browning appears, water immediately.
 Soaking the lawn through the sod to the undersoil requires a lot of water.
 Place lawn sprinklers to ensure that the lawn will be thoroughly soaked.
-Adjust water pressure to achieve the ideal wedge-shaped soak.
-Be sure to take rainfall into account as it may require less manual watering.
+Be sure to take rainfall into account as it may lessen your watering requirement.
 Also, remember to obey any water restrictions set by your village.

 Back to top >>